-The mission of SC State Housing is to create quality affordable housing opportunities for the citizens of South Carolina through a vision that all South Carolinians have the opportunity to live in safe, decent, and affordable housing.
-In order to accomplish our mission and fulfill our vision, SC State Housing operates within four core values.
+The mission of SC State Housing is to create quality affordable housing opportunities for the citizens of South Carolina through a vision that all South Carolinians have the opportunity to live in safe, decent and affordable housing.
+In order to accomplish its mission and fulfill its vision, SC State Housing employs four core values:

-- Customer Focus: We strive to know and understand our customers and their needs.
-We respect all persons and value their diversity.
-We continually seek ways to improve our service.
-We encourage and appreciate our partnerships. - Public Trust: We take responsibility for our actions and protect the public trust by upholding the constitution and laws of our nation and state.
-As guardians of public funds and resources, we will exercise competent and judicious management.
-We value integrity and ethical conduct above all else. - Employee Focus: We value our employees and treat them with dignity and respect.
-We ensure that our employees have the tools and the training they need to be successful.
-We recognize and reward them for their outstanding contributions to our mission.
-We empower them to improve upon the systems and processes that they control. - Quality and Innovation: We are dedicated, committed, and competent public servants.
-We are visionary, creative, and open to change.
-We constantly seek to improve our knowledge and ability to serve our customers.
-Professionalism, Quality, and Innovation are the hallmarks of SC State Housing.
+- Customer Focus: SC State Housing strives to know and understand its customers and their needs.
+It respects all persons and values their diversity.
+The agency continually seeks ways to improve its service.
+SC State Housing encourages and appreciates its partnerships. - Public Trust: SC State Housing takes responsibility for its actions and protects the public trust by upholding the constitution and laws of our nation and state.
+As guardians of public funds and resources, SC State Housing will exercise competent and judicious management.
+The agency values integrity and ethical conduct above all else. - Employee Focus: SC State Housing values its employees and treats them with dignity and respect.
+The agency ensures its employees have the tools and the training they need to be successful.
+The agency recognizes and rewards them for their outstanding contributions to its mission.
+SC State Housing empowers them to improve upon the systems and processes that they control. - Quality and Innovation: SC State Housing is comprised of dedicated, committed and competent public servants.
+The agency is visionary, creative and open to change.
+The agency constantly seeks to improve its knowledge and ability to serve its customers.
+Professionalism, Quality and Innovation are the hallmarks of SC State Housing.

-MAJOR ACHIEVEMENTS OF FY09-10
+MAJOR ACHIEVEMENTS OF FY10-11

 Measuring achievement does not always mean measuring dollars.
-While economic impact is certainly an important outcome, achievement can also be measured by partnerships, participation, leadership and social impacts.
-It is this flexibility that has afforded SC State Housing the opportunity not only to achieve success in its Contract Administration, HOME Investment Partnerships, Housing Trust Fund, Mortgage Revenue Bond (MORTGAGE BOND PROGRAM), Multifamily Tax Exempt Bond, Low Income Housing Tax Credit, and Housing Choice Voucher Programs but also play a critical role in other equally far-reaching initiatives.
-The highlights of some of these initiatives follow.
+While SC State Housing's economic impact is an important outcome, achievement can also be measured by partnerships, participation, leadership and social impacts.
+These measures have afforded SC State Housing the opportunity to not only achieve success in its Contract Administration, HOME Investment Partnerships, Housing Trust Fund, Mortgage Bond, Multifamily Tax Exempt Bond, Low Income Housing Tax Credit and Housing Choice Voucher Programs, but to also play a critical role in other broad initiatives.
+Highlights of some of these initiatives include: